-(8) Final Report.

-(a) Upon completion of the contractor or DOE Operational Readiness Review, DOE line management shall ensure a final report is prepared and approved by the Operational Readiness Review team leader.
-The final report shall document the results of the Operational Readiness Review and make a conclusion as to whether startup or restart of the nuclear facility can proceed safely.
-There shall be a statement in each Operational Readiness Review final report as to whether the facility has established the following: an agreed upon set of requirements to govern safe operations of the facility; this set of requirements has been formalized with DOE through the contract or other enforceable mechanism; these requirements have been appropriately implemented in the facility, or appropriate compensatory measures, formally approved, are in place during the period prior to full implementation; and in the opinion of the Operational Readiness Review team, maintain adequate protection of the public health and safety, worker safety, and the environment.

-This conclusion shall be based on:

-- Review of the program to document conformance with the agreed upon set of requirements, including a process to address new requirements; and - 2 Extensive use of references to the established requirements in the Operational Readiness Review documentation. - (b) Additionally, there shall be a "Lessons Learned" section of the final report that may relate to design, construction, operation, and decommissioning of similar facilities and future Operational Readiness Review efforts. - (c) The core requirements, in aggregate, address many of the core functions and guiding principles of an Integrated Safety Management System (ISMS).
-The final report should include a statement regarding the team leader's assessment of the adequacy of the implementation of those functions and principles, already addressed by the Operational Readiness Review, at the facility undergoing the review. - (9) Submit Final Report.
-The final report shall be submitted to the startup/restart authority to be used as a basis to grant approval of the start or restart of the nuclear facility.
-A copy of the final report shall be provided to EH-2 for review and comment.
+- (8) Final Report. - (a) Upon completion of the contractor or DOE Operational Readiness Review, DOE line management shall ensure a final report is prepared and approved by the Operational Readiness Review team leader.
+The final report shall document the results of the Operational Readiness Review and make a conclusion as to whether startup or restart of the nuclear facility can proceed There shall be a statement in each safel y.
+Operational Readiness Review final report as to whether all identified nonconformances or schedules for gaining compliance with applicable DOE Orders, Secretary of Energy Notices, and Standards/Requirements Identification Documents within the scope of the Operational Readiness Review have been justified in writing, have been formally approved, and in the opinion of the Operational Readiness Review team, maintain adequate protection of the public health and safety, worker safety, and the environment.
+This conclusion shall be based on: - 1 Review of the program to document conformance with applicable DOE requirements, including a process to address new requirements; and - 2 Extensive use of references to DOE requirements in the Operational Readiness Review documentation. - (b) Additionally, there shall be a "Lessons Learned" section of the final report that may relate to design, construction, operation, and decommissioning of similar facilities and future Operational Readiness Review efforts.